AllyYL/casestudy/src/projects/weave.md

 <br>

-We interviewed potential users from three target areas and narrowed down our ideal customer profile.
-What they said helped us find alignment on who they are, and guided us on what we are making.
+We interviewed people across three target groups—style-conscious consumers, slow fashion shoppers, and marketplace explorers—and synthesized their responses into an ideal customer profile.
+Their insights helped shape both what we built and how we framed it.

 <br>

+Our research surfaced a few consistent themes:
+	•	Users are skeptical of vague sustainability claims
+	•	Users were drawn to personal, story-driven content over raw data
+	•	Social sharing and brand signaling played a bigger role than expected in conversion

 <div class="quote-container">
   <p>Numbers won't win me over.
 Zara has done that too many times with their carbon-offset.
 Give me something I should care about.</p>